eljens/multigrid-poisson/openmp/README.md

 ```bash
 make archive
 ```
-to make the archibe `libpoisson.a`.
+to make the archive `libpoisson.a`.
 To use this archive in your project, compile with `-Iinlcude -Llib -lpoisson`.<br><br>
 One can select between three test problems if one wants to use one of the drivers.
-The test problems can be selected by compiling with `PROBLEM=1`, `PROBLEM=2`, or, `PROBLEM=3`.
+The test problems can be selected by compiling with `PROBLEM=1`, `PROBLEM=2`, or `PROBLEM=3`.

 ## The Array Class and the Device Array Class
 The most important class templates in this project are probably `array.h` and the derived template class `devicearray.h`.
-They contain functions for indexing 3D arrays that abstracts away the halos.
-Futher, they contain functionality for mapping arrays to GPUs and saving arrays with or without the halos.
-See for instance the following figure:
+They contain functions for indexing 3D arrays that abstract away the halos.
+Further, they contain functionality for mapping arrays to GPUs and saving arrays with or without the halos.
+See for instance, the following figure:

 Saved With Halo            | Saved Without Halo :-------------------------:|:-------------------------:
 ![Halo](figures/halo.png)  | ![Ignoring Halo](figures/no_halo.png)

 ## Making a Solver
 The `PoissonSolver` class is heavily templated.
-When a solver instance is created, it is given a floating-point type, a restiction type, a prolongation type, and a relaxation type, for example
+When a solver instance is created, it is given a floating-point type, a restriction type, a prolongation type, and a relaxation type, for example
 ```c++
 #include "libpoisson.h"
 Poison::PoissonSolver<